dabble-r/fullStack_open/part0_6.md

     server->>browser: 201 status code, stays on page

-    browser->>server: note renders, new note to server server->>browser: sent as HTTP POST, data as JSON
+    browser->>server: note renders, new note to server server->>browser: sent as HTTP POST, data as  parse, push to notes array

 ```